Aleksinac

 Aleksinac (Алексинац) is a town and municipality located in the Nišava District of southern Serbia.
-According to 2011 census, the town has a population of 17,978 inhabitants, while the municipality has 51,863 inhabitants.
+According to the 2022 census, the municipality has a population of 43,258 inhabitants.

 History

 Prehistory and Antiquity

-The territory of the municipality of Aleksinac has been inhabited since the neolithic age.
+The territory of the municipality of Aleksinac has been inhabited since the Neolithic age.
 Most of the settlements in the area belong to the Vinča cultural group, and are located on the western side of the South Morava river.

-After the fall to the Romans this territory was included in the province Upper Moesia and after 293 AD it was in the Mediterranean province Dacia.
+After the fall to the Romans this territory was included in the province of Upper Moesia and after 293 AD it was in the Mediterranean province of Dacia.
 A Roman military road (Via Militaris) was built in 1st century AD across the territory.
-There were also two stations for rest (mansio) and change of horses (mutatio) along the road on the territory of Aleksinac: Praesidium Pompei and Rappiana.
+There were also two stations for rest (mansio) and a change of horses (mutatio) along the road on the territory of Aleksinac: Praesidium Pompei and Rappiana.

-Their location is still unknown, although there are few candidates for this position.
-Also few fortresses (Castell) are known to existed in this period, but their names are not known, except for the Castell Milareca on Gradiste hill (228 m).
+Their location is still unknown, although there are a few candidates for this position.
+Also few fortresses (Castell) are known to exist in this period, but their names are not known, except for the Castell Milareca on Gradiste hill (228 m).

 Middle Ages

 From the year 476 this territory was under Byzantine rule.
-There are evidences of settlements from this time, however their names still remain unknown.
+There is evidence of settlements from this time, however their names still remain unknown.

-During the reigns of emperors Phocas (602-610) and Heraclius (610-641) Slavic peoples inhabit Balkan peninsula.
+During the reigns of emperors Phocas (602-610) and Heraclius (610-641) Slavic peoples inhabited the Balkan peninsula.
 In 614 they razed Niš.
-The Via Militaris was renamed Medieval Military Road and it was used by the crusaders of first four Crusades to reach Constantinople thus passing through the territory of Aleksinac municipality.
+The Via Militaris was renamed Medieval Military Road and it was used by the crusaders of the first four Crusades to reach Constantinople thus passing through the territory of Aleksinac municipality.

 During the reign of the Nemanjić dynasty this territory was under direct control of the state.
 After the death of Uroš V this territory was included in the territory of Moravian Serbia under the Prince Lazar and his successors.
 Two medieval towns, Bolvan and Lipovac, date from this period.